anunna/blackarch-wiki/install_guide.md

 ### Blackarch-linux-full

-BlackArch-Linux-Full is the most popular iso because its suitable for offline use and offline installation.
-It is bundled with a graphical live environment, five popular [Window Managers](https://wiki.archlinux.org/title/Window_manager) for you to choose from and all tools in the BlackArch Linux repository.
-Note that this is a large download.
-Should you choose to run the installation online, be cautious of your bandwidth limitations due to the size of the entire repository.
+BlackArch-Linux-Full is the most popular ISO because it's suitable for offline use and offline installation.
+It is bundled with a graphical live environment, five popular [Window Managers](https://wiki.archlinux.org/title/Window_manager) for you to choose from, and all tools in the BlackArch Linux repository.
+Please note that this is a large download.
+If you choose to run the installation online, be cautious of your bandwidth limitations due to the size of the entire repository.

 The default window manager is [fluxbox](http://fluxbox.org/).
 Other options include: